 - Serve hot with Rice or Roti.

 Velvet Bean/Mucuna Pruriens/ Kapikachu/ kaunch ke Beej is an underutilized Indian legume with immense health benefits.
 They are extremely nutritious in terms of macronutrients, minerals, and phytochemicals.
-The key component of velvet beans is L-Dopa and play an important role in treating Parkinson’s disease.
+The key component of velvet beans is L-Dopa and plays an important role in treating Parkinson’s disease.
 It also boosts fertility and slows down cancer cell growth.
-It can be taken in Powder, whole bean, or in capsule forms.
+It can be taken in Powder, whole bean, or capsule forms.
 The Velvet Bean is easily available in the market and E-commerce platforms with a price of 160 INR for 100 grams.
 Always consult Physician, Registered Ayurvedic Practitioner, or Qualified Dietitian before adding them to your diet.

 (Retrieved on 24/11/2020)